intermine/im-docs/docs/get-started/tutorial/webapp.rst

 That's it!
 Well done!
 The majority of mine configuration will be accomplished this way - update a property in a text file and redeploy webapp.

+See :doc:`/webapp/properties/intermine-properties` for the full list of properties this file controls.

 How do I know which property to change?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^